 - “I Have No Mouth, and I Must Scream: The Duty of the Black Writer During Times of American Unrest”, Tochi Onyebuchi (Tor.com 6/1/20)

 - “Life, Liberty and the Pursuit of Excellence”, Nibedita Sen (Uncanny 9-10/20)

 In the past I’ve suggested that the Hugos could introduce a category for non-fiction articles; if they did, it’d probably look something like this.
-The line-up includes literary analyse (Tamara Jerée explores race and sexuality in vampire fiction), research (Suyi Davies Okungbowa documents the history of African superhero comics) autobiography (Nibedita Sen discusses her experiences as an immigrant in relation to gatekeeping in the publishing world) and boundary-crossing work (Tochi Onyebuchi‘s two articles each talk about police brutality and racism, along with the ways in which SF/F has reflected, distorted or ignored such atrocities).
+The line-up includes literary analysis (Tamara Jerée explores race and sexuality in vampire fiction), research (Suyi Davies Okungbowa documents the history of African superhero comics), autobiography (Nibedita Sen discusses her experiences as an immigrant in relation to gatekeeping in the publishing world) and boundary-crossing work (Tochi Onyebuchi‘s two articles each talk about police brutality and racism, along with the ways in which SF/F has reflected, distorted or ignored such atrocities).

 The Ember Award